masesgroup/JNet/src/net/Documentation/index.md

   * JNetPS: a PowerShell module to use JNet within a PowerShell shell.
 * V1.5.2+: strong improvement of JNetReflector; it is used to generate almost all Java 11 classes available in the corresponding JNet version
 * V1.5.3+: JNetReflector manages generics and almost all classes of Java SE 11 are covered: see [JNet Reflector usage](src/net/Documentation/articles/usageReflector.md)
+* V2.0.0+: the most notable changes in this version are in:
+  * JNet: complete review of all classes based on automatic generation done using JNetReflector
+  * JNetReflector: improvements in many areas from generation of .NET interfaces to generics and where clauses, full story in https://github.com/masesgroup/JNet/issues/178

 ---

 ## Runtime engine